Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Effort Expectancy (EE)

 Effort expectancy refers to how easy and effortless it will be to complete the test (Venkatesh et al., 2003).
 Researchers employ this construct to examine ease of use.
-It represents the extent to which users determine how simple modern technology is to learn and operate (Ismail et al. 2021).
+It represents the extent to which users perceive modern technology as simple to learn and operate (Ismail et al. 2021).
 Effort expectancy demonstrates the ease and effortlessness of using the new technology.
 People will adopt new technology if the tools are easy to use, which affects their decision to adopt particular technology.

 However, users might not adopt the new system if it is challenging to operate and takes much longer than the previous technique.
 Effort expectancy is a crucial factor in making an adoption decision at the beginning stage.
-According to Lane and Coleman (2012), people prefer using social networking platforms for social and business purposes that are easy to use.
-Based on the above discussion, we hypothesized that if people perceive social media as trouble-free and effortless tools for sharing news events, they will adopt them to practice citizen journalism.
+According to Lane and Coleman (2012), people prefer to use social networking platforms for social and business purposes because they are easy to use.
+Based on the above discussion, we hypothesized that if people perceive social media as trouble-free, effortless tools for sharing news events, they will adopt them to engage in citizen journalism.

 H2: Effort expectancy will positively influence social media users to practice citizen journalism.